 The design rational is formed through utilizing solutions configured within the boundaries of project, technical, and functional requirements.

-Dialogflow Form Bot Agent
+Dialogflow Form Scriber Agent

-The Form Bot Dialogflow service will receive data from the mobile front end that will embed our chatbot agent into their app.
+The Form Scriber Dialogflow service will receive data from the mobile front end that will embed our chatbot agent into their app.
 Any input errors from the users, such as not being able to understand the user’s audio, will be relayed back to the user on the screen to try again.
 Due to the nature of the application’s development process the AI chatbot agent must be free, and accessible by future development teams.
 The agent is not open source.
-This allows the application to integrate the Google agent at no cost, and expands future operability and extensibility.
+This allows the application to integrate the Google agent at no cost, and expands future operability and extensibility, or at the very least must allow for adequate sampling for what is available on the free trial per user as per Googles service trial allotment.

 Web Application Layer